hash-mac/stat212-s26-class-demos/README.md

 ## Introduction

-A copy of demos performed in lecture for [COMP/STAT 112 Introduction to Data]/[COMP/STAT 212 Intermediate Data Science] course taught at Macalester College in Fall/Spring 20XX.
+A copy of demos performed in lecture for [COMP/STAT 112 Introduction to Data]/[COMP/STAT 212 Intermediate Data Science] course taught at Macalester College in Spring 2026.

 ## How to Navigate